y-du/simple-conf-manager/README.md

     value = configuration.section.key   # get

 Possible types are: `str`, `int`, `float`, `complex`, `bool`, `NoneType`.
 Other types will be treated as strings.

+#### Overriding values via environment variables

+Values of keys can be temporarily overridden by setting environment variables with the following naming scheme:

+`CONFIGURATION_SECTION="key_1:value;key_2:value; ... key_x:value"`

+During initialization `simple-conf-manager` will check if matching environment variables exist and set the values for the provided keys.
+Not all keys of a section must be provided but it's important to delimit keys and their values with `:` and key-value pairs with `;`.

+For example if `key_a` and `key_b` of the below configuration are to be overridden

+    @configuration
+    class MyConf:

+        @section
+        class MySection:
+            key_a = "Ham"
+            key_b = False
+            key_c = 123

+The corresponding environment variable should be defined as followed:

+`MYCONF_MYSECTION="key_a:Spam;key_b:True"`

 #### Logging